philblanchard/DLTokenFunc-Example/README.md

 #.Net Azure Function - DL Token Fetching

-This guide is a higher-level walkthrough of the steps to create an Azure Function with .Net6.
+This guide is a higher-level walk through of the steps to create an Azure Function with .Net6.
 The objective of this function will be to exchange a DirectLine secret for a token to be used when with the BotFramework Web Chat.

 From a high-level, the steps are as follows:
 1. Ensure required tools are installed